mirumee/ariadne-website/website/blog/2023-06-01-ariadne-codegen-0-7.md

 Ariadne Codegen 0.7 is now available!

-This release brings support for subscriptions, changes how fragments are represented in generated code, introduces `ShorterResultsPlugin` plugin developed by our amazing community and more features and fixes.
+This release brings support for subscriptions, changes how fragments are represented in generated code, introduces the `ShorterResultsPlugin` plugin developed by our amazing community, and more features and fixes.

 <!--truncate-->

 ## Subscriptions

 Version `0.7` introduces support for subscriptions.
-We generate them as async generators, which means that we don't support subscriptions when generated client is not async (`async_client` is set to `false`).
+We generate them as async generators, which means that we don't support subscriptions when the generated client is not async (`async_client` is set to `false`).

-For example, given following operation:
+For example, given the following operation:

 ```gql
 subscription GetUsersCounter {